Community Safety and Wellbeing Plan

 Next Step

-Input from surveys, open houses/pop-ups, community dialogues and Muflehun’s comparator data will help inform the draft Community Safety and Wellbeing Plan’s recommended actions that will be presented to City Council for consideration this fall.
+Input from surveys, open houses/pop-ups, community dialogues and Muflehun’s comparator data will help inform the draft Community Safety and Wellbeing Plan’s recommended actions that will be presented to City Council for consideration in early 2025.

 Public Engagement Activities